dfalster/Falster_2008_AmNat_offspring_model/README.md

 **Abstract:** Understanding evolutionary co-ordination among different life-history traits is a key challenge for ecology and evolution.
 Here, we develop a general quantitative model predicting how offspring size should scale with adult size by combining a simple model for life-history evolution with a frequency-dependent survivorship model.
 The key innovation is that larger offspring are afforded three different advantages during ontogeny: higher survivorship per time, a shortened juvenile phase, and advantage during size-competitive growth.
 In this model, it turns out that size-asymmetric advantage during competition is the factor driving evolution towards larger offspring sizes.
 For simplified and limiting cases the model is shown to produce the same predictions as the previously existing theory it is founded on.
 The explicit treatment of different survival advantages has biologically important new effects, mainly through an interaction between total maternal investment in reproduction and the duration of competitive growth.
 This leads on to explain alternative allometries between log offspring size and log adult size, as observed in mammals (slope=0.95) and plants (slope=0.54).
 Further, it suggests how these differences relate quantitatively to specific biological processes during recruitment.
 In these ways the model generalizes across previous theory and provides explanations for some differences between major taxa.

-## Instructions
+## Running the code

 All analyses were done in `R`.
-To reproduce the key results from this paper, run the code contained in the `analysis.R` file.
+You can reproduce the results for this project by running the code in the `analysis.R` file.
+Figures will be output to a directory called `output`.

 If reproducing these results on your own machine, you much first install the package [smatr](cran.r-project.org/package=smatr), described in [Warton et al 2013](http://doi.org/10.1111/j.2041-210X.2011.00153.x):